jakapozun/eth-tx-crawler/README.md

 # ETH Transaction Crawler

 This is a simple web application that allows you to fetch transactions for a given ERC-20 address on the ETH blockchain.
 The data is displayed in some sort of table with data cards and includes pagination at the top.
+The design isn't the best, but I focused on showing important data, functionality and performance.

 **Quick Start:**
 - Clone the repository